-Anger we carry absorbed from one or more raging or passive-aggressive parents/caretakers.
+Anger we carry absorbed from one or more passive-aggressive or raging parents / caretakers.
 It became so much a part of us that now we don’t even recognize it as “not mine”.

 We absorbed all their emotions,(not our choice at that time) from:

-• our genuine love for our family, the Child’s desire to ‘help’ our parents by taking on some of their suffering, as if we could lighten their burden
+• a genuine love for our family, the Child’s desire to ‘help’ our parents by taking on some of their suffering, as if we could lighten their burden

 IMP: ACoAs need to separate out their anger & rage from our own – their childhood disowned pain passed on to us vs. our anger at how they treated us.
 Then mentally ‘package it up’ & return it.